"‘Harris Win’"

 ABOUT

 Jason is Head of Markets at Delphi and helps to provide insight into various macroeconomic and digital asset trends and narratives.
-Prior to Delphi, Jason worked on a fixed income trading desk and at JP Morgan’s Private Bank, working closely with private
+Prior to Delphi, Jason worked on a a few trading desks.
+Jason started his career at JP Morgan, working closely with private equity principals and their firms.

 For me its very difficult to thing about specific levels once a chart breaks ATHs, especially with assets such as BTC.
 When we broke 20K, there was no real way of gauging ahead of time which levels would matter as you don't have any historical precedent to work off of.
 Moreso looking at the metrics that have been in the drivers seat of this move.